Setting up Token Authentication for GitHub

 helper = store --file ~/.git-credentials

-2. Saving your credentials
+2. Store your credentials

 Notice that configuration points to another file, ~/.git-credentials.
 Populate (or add to) that file with the following command.
 This assumes you have two environment variables available: $GITHUB_USER and $GITHUB_TOKEN.